0xsquid/examples/README.md

-# 0xsquid/examples
+# Squid examples

-Repository of examples integrating the Squid API, SDK and Widget
+Repository of examples integrating the Squid API, SDK and Widget ✨💜

 ## Instructions